mlcourses/lab-3-blog-post-group6_cs281/post.md

 ## Conclusion (Vuong's still working on it)
-This lab is an opportunity to learn how to desgin a complete combinational circuit that allows us to modify the Voltage to achieve the result we want to see.
+This lab is an opportunity to learn how to design a complete combinational circuit that allows us to modify the Voltage to achieve the result we want to see.